bruno-lang/bruno-lang.github.io/glossary/index.md

 All programming systems provide a concept of modularisation of some kind.
 These are by far not equally powerful.
-The only common understanding of _modularisation_ or _modular software_ is such that software can be devided into modules and re-combined from such into another program.
+The only common understanding of _modularisation_ or _modular software_ is such that software can be divided into modules and re-combined from such into another program.
 As this is basically true for all programming systems it is of little significance as a property of a system.
 It does not express the degree of independence of the program modules.